Texas church shooting and Hanukkah stabbing spur calls for increased security

 "Most of the members there didn’t feel like it would happen, but we were prepared if it did, and, you know, had we not had the security team in place, it would’ve been much, in my opinion, probably a much more severe outcome than what happened," he said.

-In New York, five people were stabbed at a rabbi’s home over the weekend during a Hanukkah celebration in an attack Gov. Andrew Cuomo called “domestic terrorism.”
+In the New York attack, five people were stabbed at a rabbi’s home over the weekend during a Hanukkah celebration in what Gov. Andrew Cuomo called “domestic terrorism.”
 Cuomo directed state police to increase patrols in Orthodox Jewish neighborhoods across the state.

 Four Jewish elected officials in New York asked the governor to go a step further Sunday, calling for him to declare a state of emergency and to deploy the National Guard to "visibly patrol and protect" Orthodox Jewish neighborhoods.

-On Monday, Rockland County officials said a private security company would help municipal law enforcement to patrol the community.
+On Sunday, according to The Associated Press, several members of the community stood guard armed with assault-style rifles.
+Rockland County officials later said a private security company would help municipal law enforcement patrol the community.

 Patrick Brosnan, of Brosnan Risk Consultants, praised the congregants who fought back in the stabbing.